bbc/psammead/packages/components/psammead-story-promo/README.md

 This component also has an option to display a media indicator, which consists of a play icon and duration of the media, if that data is provided.

 The `topStory` prop can be passed to adopt a vertical card layout under 600px.
+At breakpoints above 600px a horizontal layout is maintained with image and the text summary each occupying 1/2 of the parent container.
 This is designed to be used only on the first (top) story on an index.
 This prop must be passed to the StoryPromo, Headline and Summary components.

 ```jsx
 import React, { Fragment } from 'react';